 Regular RNNs are very good at remembering contexts and incorporating them into predictions.
 For example, this allows the RNN to recognize that in the sentence “The clouds are in the ___” the word “sky” is needed to correctly complete the sentence in that context.
 In a longer sentence, on the other hand, it becomes much more difficult to maintain context.
 In the case of the slightly modified sentence “The clouds, which partly flow into each other and hang low, are in the “, it is already significantly more difficult for a Recurrent Neural Network to infer the word “sky”.

-Long Short Term Memory (LSTM)
+What are Long Short-Term Memory (LSTM) Models?

 Recurrent Neural Networks are very old by Machine Learning standards and were first introduced back in 1986.
 For a long time, they, and in particular the LSTM architecture were the nonplus ultra in the field of language processing to maintain context.
 However, since 2017 and the introduction of Transformer models and Attention Masks, this position has fundamentally changed.